Sunday, June 29, 2008

 Here is a useful video about how to braid the dough.
 As usual, Joe Pastry provides lots of good information about laminated dough.

-Recipe for Danish Dough
+Recipe: Danish Dough

 To see the different Danish Braids cropping up all over the foodblogosphere, check out the Daring Bakers Blogroll

 Danish Braid IngredientsMake the détrempe: Mix yeast and milk on low speed.
 Add sugar, orange zest, cardamom, vanilla extract, vanilla seeds, eggs, and orange juice.
 Mix well.
 Change to the dough hook and add the flour and salt.
 Knead the dough for about 5 minutes, or until smooth.
 You may need to add a little more flour if it is sticky.
-Cover dough with plastic wrap and refrigerate for 30 minutes.
+Cover the dough with plastic wrap and refrigerate for 30 minutes.

 Make the beurrage: Combine butter and flour and beat on medium speed for 1 minute.
 Set aside.

 After the détrempe has chilled 30 minutes, turn it out onto a lightly floured surface.
 Roll the dough into approximately 18 x 13 inches and ¼ inch thick rectangle.
 Dust the dough with flour if it is sticky.
-Spread the butter evenly over the center and right thirds of the dough.
+Spread the butter evenly over the center and right third of the dough.
 Fold the left edge of the détrempe to the right, covering half of the butter.
 Fold the right third of the rectangle over the center third.
 The first turn has now been completed.
 Mark the dough by poking it with your finger to keep track of your turns.
 Place the dough on a baking sheet, wrap it in plastic wrap, and refrigerate for 30 minutes.

 Place the dough lengthwise on a floured work surface.
 The open ends should be to your right and left.
 Roll the dough into another approximately 18 x 13 inches and ¼ inch thick rectangle.
 Again, fold the left third of the rectangle over the center third and the right third over the center third.
 No additional butter will be added as it is already in the dough.
 The second turn has now been completed.
 Mark the dough by poking it twice with your finger to keep track of your turns.
 Refrigerate the dough for 30 minutes.

 Roll out, turn, and refrigerate the dough two more times, for a total of four single turns.
 Make sure you are keeping track of your turns.
 Refrigerate the dough after the final turn for at least 5 hours or overnight.
 The Danish dough is now ready to be used.
 If you will not be using the dough within 24 hours, freeze it.
-To do this, roll the dough out to about 1 inch in thickness, wrap tightly in plastic wrap, and freeze.
-Defrost the dough slowly in the refrigerator for easiest handling.
+To do this, roll the dough out to about 1 inch in thickness, wrap it tightly in plastic wrap, and freeze.
+Defrost the dough slowly in the refrigerator for the easiest handling.
 You can keep Danish dough in the freezer for up to 1 month.

 Filling: Cinnamon Pastry Cream and Strawberry Raspberry Rhubarb Orange Lavender Preserve